 - Before going to the grocery store, make a grocery list and stick to it.
 Rather than having to say, "No, we can't get that cereal," you can explain, "It is not on the list, so we can't buy it today."

 - Children over the age of 8 are beginning to understand the concept of advertising.
 Talk to children about why they might want a product.
-Is it because they saw it on television, or because it includes a toy, or maybe it is the eye catching packaging.
+Is it because they saw it on television?
+Because it includes a toy?
+Because of the eye-catching packaging?

 - The next time you are in the grocery store, look at how food is marketed to children.

-- Develop a plan to avoid children begging for highly marketed foods in the grocery store.
+- Develop a plan to avoid children begging for highly marketed foods in the grocery store (see tip #3).